stefl/layer-js-sampleapps/README.md

 ## Layer UI for Web

-[Layer UI for Web](http://static.layer.com/layer-ui-web-beta/docs/) is an Early Beta release of a library of Webcomponent widgets for rendering Layer data and events.
+[Layer UI for Web](http://static.layer.com/layer-ui-web-beta/docs/) is a library of Webcomponent widgets for rendering Layer data and events.
 To simplify use of these widgets from various frameworks, the library ships with Adapters to provision its widgets in a manner friendlier to other frameworks.
 Examples and initialization code for these is shown below.

-Note that all calls to `LayerUI.init()` take a recommended `appId` as input; these samples don't follow this recommended practice because the `appId` is not know at load time, and must be entered by the user of the sample app.
-Instead `appId` is provided directly to each Web Component.

 Out of the box, this library provides the sample apps with support for: